Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 the weights tied to the ass's legs knocked down several, bruised others in a dreadful manner, and killed a girl on the spot.

-If you needed balloons to lift heavy loads in narrow spaces like a street, you'd produce balloons that were longer and thin.
+If you needed balloons to lift heavy loads in narrow spaces like a street, you might produce balloons that were long and thin.
 Like the long party balloons that clowns fold into animal shapes.

-How might forms - moulds - for this type of balloon look?
+How might the forms - the moulds - for this type of balloon look?

-Lingam and latex spout.
+Lingam and spout.
 Source: Unseen Cave Temple of Shiva?
 Sathrumalleswaram, India

-Like he said: it's nicely polished for the liquid poured down it.
+He says: "It's nicely polished for the liquid poured down it?"

 From The Torrington Diaries (Abridged Selection), John Byng, allegedly 1791, published in 1954, p335: